Open-Source-Community/Game-25-Materials/Session 11/session11.md

 Lastly, there needs to be a Finite State Machine node and script, which will be responsible to see all available state and coordinate calling and transitioning between them.
 In the scene-tree the Finite State Machine will be of type `Node`, and will have the stat` nodes under it.

+> You can find the complete project in [session-11-project.zip](./session-11-project.zip)

 ---

 ## References